 From initial consultations, to diagnostic testing and follow-up appointments, this one-stop shop for cardiovascular care makes it easier for every patient to get the right treatment at the right time at the right location.

-Inside South Texas’ first Cardiovascular Suite at University Hospital, a multi-disciplinary Certified Heart Team of UT Medicine San Antonio cardiothoracic surgeons and interventional cardiologists offers treatment of critical aortic stenosis through TAVR.
+Inside South Texas’ first Cardiovascular Suite at University Hospital, a multi-disciplinary Certified Heart Team of UT Health San Antonio cardiothoracic surgeons and interventional cardiologists offers treatment of critical aortic stenosis through TAVR.
 This innovative approach using a collapsible aortic heart valve can be used on qualifying inoperable adult patients.

 Benefits of TAVR include improved cardiac outcomes and quality of life for patients that previously had no options.